- Implementation period: February 1, 2010 - December 30, 2016

-- Trained more than 4,500 apricot producers (of whom 750 were women) in sulfur drying.
+- Trained more than 6,900 apricot producers in sulfur drying (including 1,900 women).

-- Constructed over 200 raisin-drying facilities and cold storage rooms to help farmers reap the highest profit from their harvests.
+- Constructed over 230 raisin-drying facilities and cold storage rooms, and mainstreamed sulfur drying of apricots to help farmers reap the highest profit from their harvests.

-- Generated more than 7,400 permanent full-time jobs in areas such as pre-harvest and post-harvest handling as well as exporting.
+- Generated more than 7,550 permanent full-time jobs in areas such as pre-harvest and post-harvest handling as well as exporting.

 Last updated: September 30, 2015